Joyce1Name: Mark Joyce

 Turned Pro: 2006

-Highest Ranking: #57 (2009/10)
+Highest Ranking: 31st (2014)

-Career Highlights: 2009 Grand Prix Last 32, 2001 European Under-19 Champion, 2005 English Open Champion, 2006 English Amateur Champion, 2008 Masters Qualifier Finalist
+Career Highlights: 2010 UK Championship quarter-finalist, 2014 Haikou World Open quarter-finalist, 2012 UK Championship last 16, 2013 Haikou World Open last 32, 2012 Welsh Open last 32, 2001 European Under-19 Champion, 2005 English Open Champion, 2006 English Amateur Champion, 2008 Masters Qualifier Finalist, 2011 Pink Ribbon champion

 Junior Career

 A promising junior, Mark has not yet kicked on and really progressed in the same way as might be expected for someone with his amateur record.
-He is moving up the rankings nicely now however and it might just be that he turns out to be a late developer, particularly if his excellent run in the 2008 Masters qualifiers is anything to go by.
+He is moving up the rankings nicely now however and it might just be that he turns out to be a late developer, particularly if his excellent run at the 2008 Masters qualifiers is anything to go by.

 His most notable successes as an amateur were victories in the English Open in 2005 and the Pontins’ under-20 trophy in 2003, as well as at international level in the European under-19′s Championships, winning the event in 2001 and reaching the final a year later.